Last Updated on February 7, 2022 by Editorial Staff

 Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy OriginalSetting

 - Here, replace the text “OriginalSetting” with the execution policy setting you noted earlier e.g. Restricted.
-Tap on Enter.
+Press Enter.

 - When the cautionary message appears, tap Y for Yes as before, and hit Enter to save the change and return to your original execution policy setting.
 You can close the Windows PowerShell window now.

-Sometimes, results don’t appear when you search and the Indexing settings are not accessible.
-In situations like these, the Windows Search service was probably deactivated on your PC.
+Sometimes, results don’t appear when your search and Indexing settings are not accessible.
+In situations like these, Windows 10 search will not work probably because the Windows Search service is deactivated on your PC.
 Enable it with the following steps:

 - Open Run by pressing the Windows logo key + R.